About Me Weekly Assignments Final Project

 3D model preview

-To export the Gerber files, go to File → Fabrication Outputs → Gerbers.
+To export the Gerber files: File → Fabrication Outputs → Gerbers.

 Exporting Gerber files

-To export the 3D model, go to File → Export → Step.
+To export the 3D model: File → Export → Step.

 Exporting STEP file

-To mount the PCB inside the case, first add mounting holes in the schematic editor by placing them as components, then route them through to the PCB layout.
+To mount the PCB inside the case, first added mounting holes in the schematic editor by placing them as components, then routed them through to the PCB layout — giving two holes in the final output.

 Mounting holes in schematic

-Imported the STEP file of the PCB into Fusion 360 and designed a case around it, leaving holes for the XIAO Seeed RP2040 and the I2C header pins.
+Imported the exported STEP file of the PCB into Fusion 360 and designed a case around it, leaving holes for the XIAO Seeed RP2040 and the I²C header pins, plus a small hole on the top clear acrylic layer so the switch can be clicked.

 PCB case design in Fusion 360